 It is one of the oldest and most widely used barcodes.
 The purpose of developing UPC was to develop such a shopping or buying system where the salesperson does not have to manually enter the information of a product in the database.
 This saves time and minimizes human error, unlike manual information entry.
 For this purpose, IBM developed UPC in order to ensure, quick, easy, and reliable information encoding for the retail products.

-UPCs were also designed to allow people to easily identify products by their features, including identifying aspects as a brand’s name, the item (product), item size, and item color.
+UPCs were also designed to allow people to easily identify products by their features, including identifying aspects such as a brand’s name, the item (product), item size, and item color.
 All these are done at checkout when a scanner scans an item.
 But although the purpose was to speed up grocery checkouts, stores use UPCs to track inventory.

 The UPC symbol consists of two parts: a machine-readable bar code and a 12-digit human-readable number.

 For a company to get a UPC, the first step is to apply and register with GS1, a global standards organization that assigns manufacturer identification numbers.

 Once registered a company gets a GS1-assigned manufacturer identification number.
 The first six (6) digits are a company’s identification number in the UPC.
 Every company with this number assigns it to all of its products.
 The 6 digits beginning with a character help determine whether the product is regular, a weighted item, a pharmaceuticals product, or a coupon.

 A UPC coordinator adds the next five digits called the item number.
 The numbers are unique and are assigned to every product, with care taken not to have the same number assigned to more than one item.
 In cases where there are variations to products and items, the 5 digits must be unique for each one of them.

 A check digit is the last number in a 12-digit UPC.
 The check digit is arrived at by adding and multiplying numbers in the code.
 A checkout scanner uses the check digit to determine the validity of the UPC.
 An incorrect check digit means the UPC code will not scan properly.